google/syzkaller/docs/linux/setup_ubuntu-host_android-device_arm32-kernel.md

 ### Create a manager configuration file

-Create a manager config myboard.cfg, replacing the environment variables `$GOPATH`, `$VMLINUX` (path to vmlinux for the ARM32 board), and `$DEVICES` (the device ID for your board as reported by adb devices) with their actual values.
+Create a manager config myboard.cfg, replacing the environment variables `$GOPATH`, `$KERNEL` (path to kernel build dir for the ARM32 board), and `$DEVICES` (the device ID for your board as reported by adb devices) with their actual values.
 Change any other flags as needed for your ARM board.
 ```
 {
 	"target": "linux/arm",
 	"http": "127.0.0.1:56741",
 	"workdir": "$GOPATH/src/github.com/google/syzkaller/workdir",
-	"vmlinux": "$KERNEL/vmlinux",
+	"kernel_obj": "$KERNEL",
 	"syzkaller": "$GOPATH/src/github.com/google/syzkaller",
 	"sandbox": none,
 	"procs": 1,